dtc-innovation/mind-the-gaps/_posts/2018-01-19-Bristol-city-council-feedback.md

 title: Bristol City Council - Feedback
 tags:
 - bristol
-- feeback
+- insights
 ---

 **Context**

 The presentation took place on Friday Jan.19th at the end of our research week.

 We used this as an opportunity to present our findings rather than a product or prototype.
 The week had given us new insights into the Bristol community and the open data terrain.

 In order to get the most out of our time in Bristol in contact with players on the field, we concocted an informal presentation using the content produced by the team.
 This would embody the "work in progress" nature of the work and give freedom to team members to input as they liked.

 An opportunity to sense check and collect City Hall feedback.